Native American Pow Wow highlights roots of Kipona Festival

 “There are the Aztec dancers and the Grand Entry," Fry said. "[Grand Entry] is when we have everyone and the Eagle Staff, and then we have all the flags and our veterans.”

-Teddy Tall Lloyd, who prefers his native name 'Teddy Tall Solder,' is one of those veterans.
+Teddy Tall Lloyd, who prefers his native name 'Teddy Tall Soldier,' is one of those veterans.
 He served in both the U.S Navy and the U.S. Army for 30 years.

 Tall Soldier welcomes Natives and non-Natives alike.